Multi-view Surface Reconstruction Using Normal and Reflectance Cues

-Therein, the reflectance for the $k$-th pixel in the $i$-th view is given by a parameter vector $\mathbf{r}_{i,k} \in \mathbb{R}^q$ with dimension $q$ corresponding to the specific reflectance model used, and the outward normal by a unit vector $\mathbf{n}_{i,k} \in \mathbb{S}^2$.
-The latter is expressed, using the known camera poses, in world coordinates.
+Therein, the outward normal for the $k$-th pixel in the $i$-th view is given by a unit vector $\mathbf{n}_{i,k} \in \mathbb{S}^2$, and the reflectance by a parameter vector $\mathbf{r}_{i,k} \in \mathbb{R}^q$ with dimension $q$ corresponding to the specific reflectance model used.
+The former is expressed, using the known camera poses, in world coordinates.
 If reflectance data is unavailable, simply setting $\mathbf{r}_{i,k} = [1] ~ \forall (i,k)$ allows our framework to be used exclusively for multi-view normal integration.